 Keep records of rewards and sanctions to identify strengths and areas for development as the basis for effective action.

-Structure opportunities for social learning over and above natural child interactions through Well-being Ambassadors and Playground Role Models.
+Structure opportunities for social learning over and above natural child interactions through Well-being Ambassadors and Playground Role Models so children are active participants in their own learning and development.